Music of Port Harcourt

 Port Harcourt, a city of Rivers State located to the south of Nigeria, has a thriving music scene encompassing both native African and foreign-influenced genres.
 It plays host to numerous radio stations, prominent recording studios, such as the Street Rhymes Studios and other music institutions.
-As a state capital, Port Harcourt has of one of the liveliest club scenes in the country as well as music venues, bars and restaurants.
-As of 2015, hip hop, pop, highlife and reggae are most popular music styles among young people in the city.
+As a state capital, Port Harcourt has one of the liveliest club scenes in the country as well as music venues, bars and restaurants.
+As of 2015, Hip-hop, pop, highlife and reggae are most popular music styles among young people in the city.